Chartreux cats

 People probably began to use the name "Chartreux" for these cats during the 17th century.
 By the beginning of the 18th century, trade dictionaries and encyclopedias listed "Chartreux" as the common name of a type of blue cat whose pelt was prized by furriers.

 Right after World War I, French cat breeders became interested in preserving this ancient breed for posterity.
 They put together a breed standard based on the 18th century naturalists' descriptions and were careful to utilize only those cats that bred true to the standard.
-Chartreux from these breeding programs were exhibited in European shows beginning in 1928.
+Chartreux cats from these breeding programs were exhibited in European shows beginning in 1928.

 Chartreux cats naming

-By tradition, all kittens born in a given year are named beginning with a specific letter of the alphabet for that particular year.
+By tradition, all chartreux kittens born in a given year are named beginning with a specific letter of the alphabet for that particular year.
 Breeders use only 20 letters, omitting K, Q, W, X, Y and Z.

 Chartreux cats personality